 Note: Before clicking "OK", you need to restart the SQL Server service.

 After restoring and repairing the database, you can save the database file as MDF/NDF back to the SQL Server.
-Then you should be able to access SQL database and run this powerful Server to work for your business again.
+Then you should be able to access the SQL database and run this powerful Server to work for your business again.

-Manual Methods to Recover SQL Database without Backup
+Manual Methods to Recover SQL Database Without Backup

 If you are experienced with SQL Server commands, you can try the commands listed below to restore the deleted SQL database: